Transport: Passenger

 Passenger transport, or travel, is divided into public and private transport.
-Public transport is scheduled services on fixed routes, while private is vehicles that provide ad hoc services at the riders desire.
+Public transport is scheduled services on fixed routes, while private service can be scheduled (e.g. commercial airlines) or chartered (e.g. shipping) or can provide ad hoc services at the riders desire (e.g. taxi).
 The latter offers better flexibility, but has lower capacity and a higher environmental impact.
 Travel may be as part of daily commuting or for business, leisure, or migration.

 Short-haul transport is dominated by the automobile and mass transit.
 The latter consists of buses in rural and small cities, supplemented with commuter rail, trams, and rapid transit in larger cities.
-Long-haul transport involves the use of the automobile, trains, coaches, and aircraft, the last of which have become predominantly used for the longest, including intercontinental, travel.
+Long-haul transport involves the use of the automobile, trains, ships, coaches, and aircraft, the last of which have become predominantly used for the longest, including intercontinental, travel.
 Intermodal passenger transport is where a journey is performed through the use of several modes of transport; since all human transport normally starts and ends with walking, all passenger transport can be considered intermodal.
 Public transport may also involve the intermediate change of vehicle, within or across modes, at a transport hub, such as a bus or railway station.

 Taxis and buses can be found on both ends of the public transport spectrum.
 Buses are the cheapest mode of transport but are not necessarily flexible, and taxis are very flexible but more expensive.
 In the middle is demand-responsive transport, offering flexibility whilst remaining affordable.

 International travel may be restricted for some individuals due to legislation and visa requirements.